komala-sts/Textmining_SentimentAnalysis_DrugReviews/README.md

 OBJECTIVE AND SUB TASK DETAILS OF TASK3:

-# Part One is Text Mining:
+# Part One is Text Mining through Machine Learning using Naive Bayes MultinomialNB Classifier method:

 Training a Classification Model for Drugs Review dataset using Naive Bayes MultinomialNB Classifier to predict the sentiments of Drugs reviews.